sybrew/the-seo-framework/readme.txt

 	* TODO Feeds now have a "X-Robots-tag: noindex, follow" header, so Google doesn't have to guess your intent.
 	* Multidimensional selection for robots-meta on posts, pages, and terms.
 	* A new accessibility feature for the SEO Bar.
 You can now convert the characters to symbols to discern warnings more easily.
+	* After installing The SEO Framework, users who have `update_plugins` capabilities may now see a confirmation that the plugin's set up, and that there are installation instructions available.
+	* After upgrading The SEO Framework's database, users who have `update_plugins` capabilities may now see a confirmation notice that the site has been upgraded.
 * **Changed:**
 	* We now support WordPress v4.9 and later, instead of WordPress v4.6 and later.
 	* We now support PHP v5.5 and later, instead of PHP v5.4 and later.